Part 3

 Scaling pods

-I've prepared an application that uses up CPU resources here: jakousa/dwk-app7:e11a700350aede132b62d3b5fd63c05d6b976394.
-The application accepts a query parameter to increase the time until freeing CPU via "?fibos=25", you should use values between 15 and 30.
+I've prepared an application that is rather CPU-intensive.
+There is a readily compiled Docker image jakousa/dwk-app7:e11a700350aede132b62d3b5fd63c05d6b976394.
+The application accepts a query parameter ?fibos=25 that is used to control how long the computation is.
+You should use values between 15 and 30.

 deployment.yaml